Wednesday, 6 November 2024

 Golden-headed Cisticola

-Captain complained that he still haven't seen any Magpie Goose, and soon after he said it a large flock of them took flight in the background, they never came close but he got his lifer.
+Captain complained that he still haven't seen any Magpie Goose, and not a moment too soon after he said that, a large flock of them took flight in the background, they never came close but he got his lifer.
 A few more Purple-backed Fairywrens came by, I can't imagine anyone can have too much of these colourful little birds.

 Magpie Geese flock